mattmallow-AUT/AUT-COMP721-Assignment-2/readme.md

 - Shared file:
     - SQLfunction.php: For constructing SQL queries and submit to MySQL database.

+- icon folder:
+    - consists of multiple icon files for different devices and different browsers

+- logo.png: The logo for this website

+- mysqlcommand.txt: The SQL command used in this project to create database table.

+---

 ## How to use this website?

 ### For passenger looking for a cab